What is the Fed, and Why is it Raising Interest Rates for Independent Businesses?

 Well, the TLDR is that interest rates are rising in order to fight inflation, and that comes at the expense of small businesses who are looking to borrow money to grow!
 However, all hope is not lost, and if small businesses act quickly and lock in a fixed interest rate, they can get a hopefully lower (and certainly more stable) interest rate than they would pay in the future.
-Read on to get all the details, and learn how Honeycomb Credit can help small businesses get set up for success in the future.
+Read on to get all the details, and learn how Honeycomb Credit can help independently-owned businesses get set up for success in the future.

 Who is the Fed, and why should I care?

 The Federal Reserve or the “Fed” as it is commonly known, is the central bank of the United States.
 Their job is that they’re responsible for setting interest rates in the economy to support long term economic growth and manage inflation.
 That’s no small job - have you seen the price of eggs lately?

 The Fed’s biggest goal is to keep the economy humming but they only have pretty limited tools with which to do this.
 The main instrument at their disposal is the Federal Funds Rate.
 To spare you all the boring details, the Federal Funds Rate is used as the baseline cost of money in the economy.
 As the Fed raises the rate, they make less money available to be lent out, which drives up interest rates across the economy - from personal loans like for your house or car to commercial loans like for your local business.

 But, why would the Fed want to cool down the economy?

 I know, it sounds perplexing.
 Why would the government want to slow down the U.S. economy, when it seems like it needs a boost?
 In short, the Fed raises rates to try to cool down an overheated economy, prevent a big market crash, or to tame inflation.